jtr0000/eJPT-Notes/1 - Information Gathering/b. Passive Information Gathering.md

 ---
 ## WAF

-You can use ```wafw00f``` which comes pre-packaged in Kali linux to check if a website or web application has a WAF solution deployed.
+You can use ```wafwoof``` which comes pre-packaged in Kali linux to check if a website or web application has a WAF solution deployed.
 This is still passive information gathering, but the only way to confirm if there is a WAF solution is to perform active information gathering like port scanning.
 The ```-a``` parameter can look for all instances of WAF solutions

 ```
 wafwoof website.com